 Entry is restricted to students who successfully gained at least 15 credits from the Level 2 course.
 There is a high level of English and Mathematical skills required at Level 3 so that students who have not gained the required number of credits or who did not complete a DTC course at Level 1 or 2 may find the rigours of this course quite challenging.

-AS91902 3 Credits Use complex techniques to develop a database

-AS91903 3 Credits Use complex techniques to develop a digital media outcome

-AS91906 6 Credits Use complex programming techniques to develop a computer program

-AS91908 3 Credits Analyse an area of computer science (contributes towards L1 Literacy and UE-W)
+Students will be enrolled in specific standards based on their area of choice.

+AS91900 6 Credits Conduct a critical inquiry to propose a digital technologies outcome.
+AS91901 3 Credits Apply user experience methodologies to develop a design for a digital technologies outcome.
+AS91902 3 Credits Use complex techniques to develop a database.
+AS91903 3 Credits Use complex techniques to develop a digital media outcome.
+AS91906 6 Credits Use complex programming techniques to develop a computer program.
+AS91907 6 Credits Use complex processes to develop a digital technologies outcome.
+Externally Assessed Achievement Standards AS91908 3 Credits Analyse an area of computer science (contributes towards L1 Literacy and UE-W).

+FOOD TECHNOLOGY

-FOOD TECHNOLOGY Contact: Mrs Bickerstaff
+Contact: Mrs Bickerstaff